 HEBREW (Elective)

 This year, we are again offering optional Hebrew classes at different levels.
 Advancement from one class to another is expected and encouraged.
 Students can begin taking Hebrew in the fall anytime during their Midrasha career.
-Hebrew classes meet twice a week on Sundays and Wednesdays.
+Hebrew classes meet once a week on Wednesdays.

 Questions?